 - Key Stage 4: 14 to 16 years old

 Key Stages 1 and 2 are covered in Primary education and Key Stages 3 and 4 are covered in Secondary education.

-After the completion of these Key Stages, education is optional.
-Students have the opportunity to choose between going into Further education or leaving education altogether.
+After the completion of these Key Stages, students have the opportunity to choose between going into further education or leaving academic education altogether.

-Further education takes place usually when a student is between 16-18 years old.
+Further Education takes place usually when a student is between 16-18 years old.
 This period is also referred to as ‘Sixth Form’.
-It is during this period when students study A Levels.
-Ashbourne is predominately a sixth form college dedicated to the study of A Levels, though GCSE courses are also offered.
+It is during this period that students take academic qualifications, usually A levels.
+Ashbourne is predominately a sixth-form college dedicated to the study of A levels, although GCSE courses are also offered.